google/backup-dr-custom-roles/README.md

 # Custom role permissions
 This repository contains a script and YAML files to create or update custom roles to use with Actifio GO or Google Cloud Backup and DR.

+## Required Permissions

+To get the permissions that you need to create IAM roles, ask your administrator to grant you a role that contains at least the following permission on the project:
+* iam.roles.create

+Example roles that have this permission include: Owner, Editor or Service Usage Admin

 ## Actifio GO

-To add these roles, in your Google Console Cloud shell, run these three commands:
+To add these roles, in your Google Console Cloud shell, run these three commands with a user that has the required permissions:

 ```
 curl -o installActifioRoles.sh https://raw.githubusercontent.com/Actifio/rolepermissions/main/installActifioRoles.sh